dortania/OpenCore-Install-Guide/config.plist/kaby-lake.md

 * **nvda\_drv**: &lt;>
    * For enabling Nvidia WebDrivers, set to 31 if running a [Maxwell or Pascal GPU](https://github.com/khronokernel/Catalina-GPU-Buyers-Guide/blob/master/README.md#Unsupported-nVidia-GPUs).
 This is the same as setting nvda\_drv=1 but instead we translate it from [text to hex](https://www.browserling.com/tools/hex-to-text), Clover equivalent is `NvidiaWeb`. **AMD, Intel and Kepler GPU users should delete this section.**
 * **prev-lang:kbd**: &lt;>
-   * Needed for non-latin keyboards in the format of `lang-COUNTRY:keyboard`, recommeneded to keep blank though you can specify it(**Default in Sample config is Russian**):
+   * Needed for non-latin keyboards in the format of `lang-COUNTRY:keyboard`, recommended to keep blank though you can specify it(**Default in Sample config is Russian**):
    * American: `en-US:0`(`656e2d55533a30` in HEX)
    * Full list can be found in [AppleKeyboardLayouts.txt](https://github.com/acidanthera/OpenCorePkg/blob/master/Utilities/AppleKeyboardLayouts/AppleKeyboardLayouts.txt)
    * Hint: `prev-lang:kbd` can be changed into a String so you can input `en-US:0` directly instead of converting to HEX